 This walk takes anywhere from 30 minutes with absolutely no stops, but plan on taking at least an hour for scenic stops and photo breaks as well as patiently weaving your way around the crowds.

 Also, check out the Manhattan Bridge walk for another scenic view and walk that’s much less crowded than this one!

 Brooklyn Bridge Park

 First, the Empire Fulton Ferry rests perfectly between the Brooklyn and Manhattan bridges.
-It’s made up of a spacious lawn, Jane’s Carousel, and St. Ann’s Warehouse, and much more.
+It’s made up of a spacious lawn, Jane’s Carousel and St. Ann’s Warehouse to name a few notable landmarks.

 Fulton Ferry Landing also has some attractions to be mentioned later, but this spot is one of the most historic and beautiful parts of DUMBO.
 This area is famous for being the first ferry service between Brooklyn and Manhattan, which dates all the way back to 1642.

 Greenway and John Street are both for scenic strolls or bike rides along through the park.

 Main Street consists of 3.5 acres that include the Main Street Playground and Dog Run, the Environmental Education Center, Pebble Beach, and the DUMBO boulders.